Header menu logo B2R2

 SortedList

-Provides extended functionality for the SortedList collection.
+Provides extended functionality for the generic SortedList collection.

 UniqueQueue<'T>